 CAUTION: Risk of improper refrigerant charging.
 It can cause damage to the equipment.
 Refrigerant charge must be weighed into air-cooled compressorized systems before they are started.
-Starting compressors without proper refrigerant charging can cause the compressors to operate at less than 5 °F (-15 °C) evaporator temperature and at less than 20 psig (138 kPa).
+Starting compressors without proper refrigerant charging can cause the compressors to operate at less than 5°F (-15°C) evaporator temperature and at less than 20 psig (138 kPa).
 Operation for extended periods at less than 20 psig (138 kPa) can cause premature compressor failure.

-5.2.1 General Data for Charging Refrigerant and Lubricating Oil (UL Models)
+5.2.1 General Data for Charging Refrigerant and Lubricating Oil

-NOTE: For the UL version air conditioners, they have been pre-charged with R410A refrigerant in factory.
+NOTE: The air conditioner has been pre-charged with R410A refrigerant in factory.
 When the liquid pipe between the evaporator and the condensing unit is shorter than 5 m (16.4 ft), you do not need to add extra refrigerant.
 When the liquid pipe is longer than 5 m (16.4 ft), you need to add extra refrigerant.
 The air conditioner is to be charged with R410A only.